SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 {% highlight bash %}wget gff_url{% endhighlight %}

 * After checking the content of your current directory, what have you done with the `$wget`command?
-* Displays the firts and lasts line of the gff file
+* Displays the firts and lasts line of the gff file - `head`, `tail`
-* Prints the number of lines with the word genes in the gff file
+* Prints the number of lines with the word genes in the gff file - `grep -P`
-* Counts the number of genes
+* Counts the number of genes - `grep -c`
-* Searchs for the nbs-lrr genes
+* Searchs for the nbs-lrr genes - `grep -i`
-* Removes the lines with putative word
+* Removes the lines with putative word - `grep -v

 -----------------------